djalbat/the-foundations-of-symbolic-reasoning/README.md

 To think of justice in this way is to think of it *intutitionistically*.
 We avoid the ethereal and instead root ourselves in the practical.
 Or, to put it another way, when considering *definitive* questions we eschew definitive answers and instead offer *definite* ones.
-In doing so what we lose in universality we gain in useability.
+In doing so what we lose in universality we gain in utility.

 To give another example, consider again the question of what is logic.
 If we narrow the question down to what is propositional logic then Occam can be used to provide a precise answer.
-In fact, let us narrow it down a little further to the question of what is minimal propositional logic.
+Actually let us narrow it down a little further to the question of what is minimal propositional logic.
-It does not matter whether you have any prior idea of what it is, here is an answer:
+It does not matter whether you have any prior idea of what this is, here is an answer:

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)